twinters/datamuse-java/README.md

 ## Requirements

-You need to use Maven in order to get this project to compile.
-This library requires GSON and Guava, which should be automatically downloaded when using Maven.
+You need to use (Gradle)[https://gradle.org/] in order to get this project to compile, as it automatically downloads the required dependencies.
+This tool is usually already installed when using (IntellIJ)[https://www.jetbrains.com/idea/]

 ## Example usage